donkruger/share_transfer_template/documentation/pdf_upload_gemini_integration_solution_design.md

 ## Executive Summary

-This document outlines the design and implementation strategy for integrating PDF document upload functionality into the Smart Instrument Finder application, leveraging Google Gemini's native document processing capabilities to automatically extract portfolio and share transfer data from client statements.
+This document outlines the completed implementation of PDF document upload functionality in the Smart Instrument Finder application, leveraging Google Gemini's native document processing capabilities to automatically extract portfolio and share transfer data from client statements.
+The solution integrates seamlessly with the existing search algorithm and provides a complete end-to-end workflow from PDF analysis to portfolio configuration.

 ### Confirmed User Flow